MasoniteFramework/docs/tutorials/creating-a-blog.md

 We will start off by creating a view and controller to create a blog post.

 A controller is a simple class that holds controller methods.
-These controller methods will be what our routes will call so they will contain all of our application logic.
+These controller methods will be what our routes will call so they will contain all of our application's business logic.

 {% hint style="info" %}
 Think of a controller method as a function in the `views.py` file if you are coming from the Django framework